andreigec/COD4-Server-Tool/README.md

 COD4-Server-Tool
 ================

-Used to store, view, and connect to servers for cod4
+Used to store, view, and connect to servers for the cod4 game

 Images
 ======